 Ghosts of Shenks Ferry

-Shenks Ferry in Conestoga Township along the banks of the Susquehanna is filled with tales of the supernatural.
+Along the banks of the Susquehanna in Conestoga Township is Shenks Ferry.
+This area is filled with tales of the supernatural.
 Local legend talks of a “white angel” that haunts the tunnel entering the wildflower preserve (learn more about The ‘White Angel’ of Shenks Ferry’s Haunted Tunnel here).
 But perhaps the most macabre tale is the tragic true tale of the 1906 dynamite factory explosion that claimed the lives of 11 men.

 Inside of Shenks Ferry, about 400 yards south of the Enola Low-Grade and a mile east of Susquehanna River, is Bausman’s Hollow.
 It was in this place that once housed the dynamite factory of the C. R McAfee Powder & Oil Co.